Have you ever had that thought? Lots of kids do. Usually this feeling doesn't last

 Now, what can you change on the "don't like" list?
 Would remembering to do your

-you feel more confident if you're called on in class?
-Can you get help with schoolwork
+more confident if you're called on in class?
+Can you get help with schoolwork that's

-that's hard?
+hard?
 Who can you talk to about a worry or problem you're dealing with?
-Could
+Could you

-you find a way to show off your special interests and talents?
-If you made just one
+find a way to show off your special interests and talents?
+If you made just one new

-new friend, would you feel less alone?
-If you helped someone else feel less alone,
+friend, would you feel less alone?
+If you helped someone else feel less alone, would

-would you feel even better?
-Which activities could you try that would help you meet
+you feel even better?
+Which activities could you try that would help you meet new

 Of course, you might not be able to change everything on your "don't like" list.